FUYOH666/DisciplineCall.ai/README_EN.md

 ---

-**Revolutionary AI assistant that proactively calls you 3 times a day, helping build iron discipline and achieve goals through personalized voice coaching.**
+**AI assistant that proactively calls you 3 times a day, helping build discipline and achieve goals through personalized voice coaching.**

 ## 🎯 **What is DisciplineCall.ai?**